octoflar/synchronize/README.md

-# synchronize
+# Synchronize
-Synchronizes your documents
+Synchronizes your documents with a remote host.